DoctorWkt/alic/docs/overview.md

     printf("%d\n", i);
 ```

-The third is to walk a linked list:
+The third flavour is to walk a linked list:

 ```
 type FOO = struct {